zhafen/linefinder/README.md

 # linefinder
 A tool for finding the worldlines of Lagrangian parcels of mass, in the context of hydrodynamic simulations of galaxy formation.

+Fundamental parts of this code are based on previous work by Daniel Anglés-Alcázar.

 ## Installation

 `pip install linefinder`